G2454/SimpleNoteTaker/DOCUMENTATION.md

 Done means all of this works and nothing more is built:

-- [ ] Global hotkey summons and dismisses the overlay
+- [x] Global hotkey summons and dismisses the overlay
-- [ ] Type markdown immediately on summon, no clicking required
+- [x] Type markdown immediately on summon, no clicking required
 - [ ] Live preview pane, toggleable
 - [ ] Mermaid diagrams render inside the preview
-- [ ] Notes autosave as `.md` files
+- [x] Notes autosave as `.md` files
-- [ ] Browse and search past notes
+- [x] Browse and search past notes
+- [ ] Configurable hotkey and notes folder
-- [ ] Cross-platform installers built and released by CI
+- [ ] Cross-platform builds released by CI

 ---